asanteanana/asanteanana/README.md

-Hello, I'm Nana.
+Hi, I'm Nana.
 I specialize in privacy engineering, data protection, and compliance—bridging the gap between security and user trust.

 I'm currently interested to creating privacy-conscious AI solutions and ensuring the ethical use of data.
 My mission is to design robust privacy systems for the greater good of society.